 Recorded by Pathe news, the arrivals were described as ex-serviceman who had served England well and were coming to the ‘Mother Country’ with good intentions.

-Until 1962 there were no such immigration controls in place and as such they were entitled to settle in the UK indefinitely.
+Until 1962 there were no such immigration controls in place and so they were entitled to settle in the UK indefinitely.

 Described at the time as around 500 Caribbean immigrants arriving from the ship, the exact passenger number amounted to 1027 people, of whom 802 gave their residence as a location in the Caribbean.
 The majority of those, 693 people, had expressed their wish to settle in the UK.